CollinErickson/MVP2005/README.md

 1. Download and install PCSX2.

 2. Legally acquire the PS2 bios and a copy of MVP Baseball 2005 for PS2.
 Put these both in the proper folders.
+If you need help, Google it.

 3. Download the latest memory card file from the Releases tab on this page.
 Put this file in the memory card folder for PCSX2.
 In PCSX2, open the memory